DamienCKj2812/SDMGroupAssignment/README.md

 # How to run the project
 ### Pre-requisites
-Required to install the nodejs
+Required to install the nodejs, and make sure is at run on SDMGroupAssignment Folder

 ###  By pass Execution Policy for this folder only
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass